Panhard et Levassor Dynamic

-The Panhard et Levassor Dynamic is a large car introduced by the French auto-maker Panhard et Levassor as a replacement for the company’s CS model at the Paris Motor Show in October 1936.
+The Panhard et Levassor Dynamic is a large car produced by the French auto-maker Panhard et Levassor from 1936 to 1940 as a replacement for the company’s CS.
+It was introduced at the Paris Motor Show in October 1936.

 The bodies

 For the Dynamic, Panhard et Levassor’s in-house designer Louis Bionier came up with a Streamline Moderne design, featuring front and rear wheel spats, two or three windscreen wipers and the split A pillars with curved glass inserts he pioneered on the earlier Panoramique.
 The headlights were integrated into the front wings, with headlamp surrounds that mimicked the shape of the front grille.
 Several of these features caught on with other auto-makers in subsequent years; headlamps integrated into the bodywork became mainstream, but in 1936 they gave the car a very modern look.

 The bodies were also of great technical interest.
 Despite its size, the Dynamic offered little comfort to traditional coachbuilders, being the first French car in the luxury class to feature a steel body electrically welded together and constructed as a monocoque, without a separate chassis.

 A “six-light” four-door saloon/sedan bodied version was offered with a long passenger cabin, but no trunk/boot.
 This version, introduced in the fall of 1937, could seat nine.
 A four-door saloon/sedan (“berline”) was also available with a shorter passenger cabin, but with a protruding boot/trunk.
 The car was also unusually wide, allowing for three abreast seating: on early cars, Panhard et Levassor positioned the steering wheel in the middle of the front panel.
 It was hoped that this would provide a superior view out.
 The centrally mounted steering was probably the feature that attracted the most comment when the car appeared at the 1936 Paris Motor Show, and Panhard et Levassor advertised it as a "common sense" solution during a period when French automakers were switching over from right hand drive (which had been virtually universal in France twenty years earlier) to left hand drive (which would be virtually universal in France twenty years later).
 However, the market-place found the central steering wheel an innovation too far and drivers complained about the contortions necessary to slide from the side of the wide car to the central position necessary to control it.
 From 1939 the Panhard et Levassor Dynamic featured a conventionally positioned steering wheel.

 Aside from the central seating position, the Dynamic was also ahead of its time in having independent wishbone front suspension.
 As with current supercars, the upper elements of the front suspension were mounted directly onto the engine.

 There were also two-seater coupé versions and a cabriolet version offered, but by the end of 1938 these “minority“ models had accounted for only 358 cars.
 In addition to these and the sedans, a six-window Limousine with an available partition was introduced in 1938.